ayoubhr/central-system-for-web/README.md

 ## HOW TO RUN THE APPLICACION

-Step 1: run npm install.
+Step 1: Install [Node.js](https://nodejs.org/en/) and npm.
+Npm is already included in Node.js installation (skip if you have it).

+Step 2: Run _npm install -g @angular/cli_.
+This will install the Angular cli globally (skip if you have it).

+Step 3: navigate to the root folder of the application and Run _npm install_ to install the dependencies.

-Step 2: Run `ng serve` and navigate to `http://localhost:4200/`.
+Step 4: Run `ng serve` and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding